rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - The licensedproducts subcommand takes no arguments.
 - Returns GetLicensedProductsInfoReply.
-### licensesforclusterproductsummary
-Information about licenses for a specific cluster product, grouped by the product type.

-- There is a single argument of type LicensesForClusterProductSummaryInput.
-- Returns LicensesForClusterProductReply.
 ### lockoutconfig
 Get the lockout configurations of the current organization.